 Below is a good read on Azure Function Proxies:

 With Slots, Azure Functions can run in different instances.
-The Different environment of Azure Functions can be exposed publicly by the API provided by the slots.
+The Different environment of Functions can be exposed publicly by the API provided by the slots.
 When the need is to maintain the Functions by different environment like Production, Development and Staging, Slots will be the choice.
 An instance will be mapped with the Production environment and It can be swapped on Demand.
 Swapping can be done either through the portal or Azure CLI.

 Create Azure Functions in Azure Portal: